Trump doubles down on plan to ship migrants to sanctuary cities, says ‘Radical Left’ should be happy

 Further, the president tweeted that relocating illegal immigrants to these districts should make the "Radical Left" happy.

 The comments came after The Washington Post first reported that the White House proposed sending the detainees to sanctuary cities twice in the last six months.
-The proposal was first floated in November amid reports of a large migrant caravan from Central American making its way to the southern border.
+The proposal was first floated in November amid reports of a large migrant caravan from Central America making its way to the southern border.
 The idea was again considered in February, amid the standoff with Congress over a border wall.

 PELOSI FUMES OVER WHITE HOUSE PLAN TO RELEASE IMMIGRANT DETAINEES IN SANCTUARY CITIES